-1. Mugil cephalus (Linnaeus, 1758)
+1. Mugil cephalus Linnaeus, 1758

 Mugil cephalus, commonly known as the flathead grey mullet, is a species found in diverse habitats such as mangroves, shallow water creeks, estuaries, and rivers.
 Taxonomically, it belongs to the kingdom Animalia, phylum Chordata, class Actinopterygii, order Mugiliformes, family Mugilidae, and genus Mugil.
-This fish is characterized by a first dorsal fin with four spines and a second dorsal fin comprising 8–9 soft rays.
+This fish is characterized by a first dorsal fin with four spines and a second dorsal fin with 8–9 soft rays.
 Its pectoral fin consists of 16–19 rays, the pelvic fin features one spine and five rays, and the anal fin has three spines with nine rays.
 The dorsal side of the mullet is typically black or blue, while the lateral and ventral sides are silvery or white, often with six to seven distinctive horizontal lateral stripes.
 The species has thin lips, lacks a lateral line, and possesses well-developed adipose eyelids that cover most of the pupil.
 Fin formula: D1.
 IV; D2.
 8–9; P1.
 16–19; P2.
 I/5; A. III/9.

 2. Blenniella periophthalmus (Valenciennes, 1836)

 Blenniella periophthalmus, commonly referred to as the blue-dashed rockskipper, inhabits mangroves, shallow water creeks, estuaries, and rivers.
 Taxonomically, it belongs to the kingdom Animalia, phylum Chordata, class Actinopterygii, order Blenniiformes, family Blenniidae, and genus Blenniella.
 This species is characterized by a dorsal fin with 12–13 spines and 19–20 rays, while the pectoral fin has 14–15 rays, and the anal fin comprises two spines and 20–26 rays.
-A small notch separates the spinous and rayed sections of the dorsal fin.
+A small notch separates the spinous and rayed portions of the dorsal fin.
 Distinctive black spots cover its body, accompanied by black vertical bars originating from the base of the second dorsal fin.
 Fin formula: D. XII–XIII/19–20; P1.
 14 -15; P2.; A. II/20–26.

 3. Omobranchus punctatus (Valenciennes, 1836)

 Omobranchus punctatus, commonly known as the muzzled blenny, is a species found in mangroves, shallow water creeks, estuaries, and rivers.
-It is classified under the kingdom Animalia, phylum Chordata, class Actinopterygii, order Blanniformes, family Blenniidae, and genus Omobranchus.
+It is classified under the kingdom Animalia, phylum Chordata, class Actinopterygii, order Blenniformes, family Blenniidae, and genus Omobranchus.
 The dorsal fin features 11–13 spines and 19–20 rays, while the pectoral fin has 16–17 rays, and the anal fin comprises two spines and 20–26 rays.
 Unique characteristics include a balloon-shaped mouth and operculum, as well as a pair of barbell-like structures located ventrally beneath the pectoral fin base.
-The jaws and snout resemble a parrot-like beak, and the pelvic fins are fused together.
+The jaws and snout resemble a parrot-like beak, and the contralateral pelvic fins are fused together.
 Fin formula: D. XI–XIII/19–20; P1.
 16–17; P2.; A. II/20–26.

-4. Acentrogobius dayi (Koumans, 1941)
+4. Acentrogobius dayi Koumans, 1941

 Day’s Gobi (Acentrogobius dayi) is a species commonly found in mangroves, shallow water creeks, estuaries, and rivers.
 It belongs to the kingdom Animalia, phylum Chordata, class Actinopterygii, order Gobiiformes, family Gobiidae, and genus Acentrogobius.
 The first dorsal fin has seven spines, while the second dorsal fin contains 16–17 rays.
 The pectoral fins feature 15–16 rays, the pelvic fins have 9–10 rays, and the anal fin consists of 12–13 rays.
 Notable features include a black spot on the caudal peduncle, blue spots on the operculum, and one ray of the pectoral fin extended into a filament.
 Additionally, small canine teeth are present in the lower jaw.
 Fin formula: D. VII/10; P1.; P2.; A. I/9.